zrmartin71/THM_Write-Ups/Network_Services_Tasks9&10.md

 This is a write-up for the TryHackMe Network Services room.
 I will walk through tasks 9 & 10.
-I will be using using Kali VM for this write-up.
-Lets get Started!
+I will be using Kali VM for this write-up.
+Let's get started!

 In this room you learn about, then enumerate and exploit a variety of network services and misconfigurations.
 The tasks mentioned above will go through the enumerating and exploiting FTP (File Transfer Protocol).